|Category||Health and Safety|

 1. Rehabilitation Principles

-- The University of Otago is an accredited provider under the ACC AE which allows the Case Management Team within Health and Safety Compliance to manage and administer work related injuries for all staff members.
+- The University of Otago is an accredited provider under the ACC AE which allows the Case Management Team within Health, Safety and Wellbeing to manage and administer work related injuries for all staff members.

 - The University will meet the ACC AE requirements for work related injuries and apply these best practice principles to non-work injury and illness as far as is practical.